 Browser privacy considers how a browser uses and stores your data, and who can see that data.
-Browser privacy encompasses things like ads & trackers, HTTP vs. HTTPS, fingerprinting and more to understand if Big Tech or other apps could see your browsing and search behavior, collect it, and use this data for targeted advertising.
+Browser privacy encompasses things like ads and trackers, HTTP vs. HTTPS, fingerprinting and more to understand if Big Tech or other apps could see your browsing and search behavior, collect it, and use this data for things like targeted advertising.

 Security and privacy are different elements of safe browsing, but they go hand-in-hand.
 The most private browsers tend to be the most secure, and vice versa.
 With this in mind, let’s look at the overall safety of the most popular browsers for Windows PCs.

 Since phasing out Internet Explorer (IE), Edge has become the default Windows browser for PCs.
 While Edge has a number of security enhancements over IE, it still permits a significant number of third-party trackers.
 These trackers help advertisers and other Big Tech build a profile of your browsing history.

 While Edge does get regular updates and patches, significant privacy concerns remain based on the core of how Edge is built.
 The browser stores non-anonymized diagnostic data, which allows Microsoft to identify the devices of Edge users.

 Like other browsers, Firefox developers release regular updates that include features like phishing and malware protection alongside content tracking that prevents apps like Facebook from seeing your online activity outside of their platform.
 Overall, Firefox is a reliable browser that attracts many users because of its more pronounced focus on security and privacy.

 As a Google product, Chrome is the most popular browser available today.
 It offers users a highly personalized experience, fast browsing speeds, and regular software updates that protect against security threats.
 However, while it’s generally safe to use the Chrome browser, you should also consider that Google is an advertising company: They make money by selling advertising space on Google Search results and on nearly every webpage you visit.